Redface: Redface in sports, fashion and pop culture

 Often associated with the behavior of sports fans of teams with Native American names or mascots, "redface" has also been used to describe "Indian" Halloween costumes that are seen as offensive by Native people, or imitations of sacred headdresses worn as fashion accessories.

+Redface in art

+In 2011, Harmony Korine directed the short art film Snowballs for the fashion brand Proenza Schouler.
+The film features Rachel Korine and an unnamed actor wearing "elaborate Native American headdresses and layers of skirts, capes, pants, and tops from Proenza's fall collection."

 Redface in Hollywood movies

 Westerns were a popular film genre from the 1930s to the early 1960s.
 A common plot involved conflict between Native Americans and the cavalry, settlers, or both.
 Native Americans were usually portrayed by non-Natives in redface.

 Espera Oscar de Corti, an Italian-American, had a decades-long career portraying Native Americans as Iron Eyes Cody.

 Beginning in the late 1960s, westerns attempted to depict a more realistic and balanced view of the Old West in movies such as Little Big Man.
-However, the casting of non-Native Johnny Depp as Tonto in Disney’s 2013 revival of The Lone Ranger was labelled as "redface".
+However, the casting of non-Native Johnny Depp as Tonto in Disney's 2013 revival of The Lone Ranger was labelled as "redface".